pingidentity/pingone-sample-js/README.md

 ## Prerequisites
 You will need the following things:

-- PingOne for Customers Account  - If you don’t have an existing one, please register it.
+- PingOne Account  - If you don’t have an existing one, please register it.
 - An OpenID Connect Application, configured for Single-Page App (SPA) mode.
 Instructions for creating one can be found [here](https://developer.pingidentity.com/content/p14c/en/signup.html).
 Also make sure that it is enabled plus redirect URL's and access grants by scopes are properly set.